LawyZheng/promproxy/README.md

 # Promproxy

-Promproxy is fork from [PushProx](https://github.com/prometheus-community/PushProx), which is a client and proxy that allows transversing of NAT and other similar network topologies by Prometheus, while still following the pull model.
+Promproxy is forked from [PushProx](https://github.com/prometheus-community/PushProx), which is a client and proxy that allows transversing of NAT and other similar network topologies by Prometheus, while still following the pull model.

-Howerver, unlike PushProx includes two applications (proxy and client), promproxy just provides a Go SDK package, so you can implement your own server and client by yourself.
+However, unlike PushProx includes two applications (proxy and client), promproxy just provides a Go SDK package, so you can implement your own server and client by yourself.

 It's NOT AN ALTERNATIVE of PushProx.
-But you can use it more convenient if you're in the Go stack, because you just need to add two lines in your code and everything will start.
+But you can use it more convenient if you're in the Go stack because you just need to add two lines in your code and everything will start.

 While this is reasonably robust in practice, this is a work in progress.

 Compared with PushProx, promproxy is:

-1. Less network chain(client is embeded by code) and component(only need a server)
+1. Less network chain(client is embedded by code) and component(only need a server)
 2. Self-defined authentication supported